DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 If your partitioned table in BigQuery shows as non-partitioned, it may be due to a delay in updating the table's details in the UI.
 The table is likely partitioned, but it may not show the updated information immediately.

-Here’s what you can do:
+Here's what you can do:

 1. Refresh your BigQuery UI:
    If you're already inspecting the table in the BigQuery UI, try refreshing the page after a few minutes to ensure the table details are updated correctly.